malgorzataMielczarek/MdFilesMerger/README.md

 Podaj numer czynności z powyższego menu, którą chcesz wykonać lub wciśnij Esc, aby zakończyć działanie programu:
 ```

-Once again at the top, after colon, you can see the absolute path of currently selected main directory.
+At the top, after colon, you can see the absolute path of currently selected main directory.
 Then we have the title of the view and a list of the main functionalities of the program.
 And so:
 * If you want to change main directory type **_1_**, and you will be taken to the previous view ([main directory change view](#main-directory-change-view)), to enter the new path.
 * If you want to see what files will be used in the merge type **_2_**, and you will be taken to [list of selected files view](#list-of-selected-files-view), to see a list of selected files.
 * If you want to place a table of contents at the beginning of the merged file (after the merged file title) type **_3_**, and you will be taken to [table of contents menu view](#table-of-contents-menu-view), to select one of table of contents types.